-On the 10th of November the European Commission adopted two documents that have at their core the ambition to create so-called Common European Data Spaces: the recommendation on a common European data space for cultural heritage and the Digital Europe work programme 2021-2022.
+On the 10th of November the European Commission adopted two documents that have at their core the ambition to create so-called Common European Data Spaces: the recommendation on a common European data space for cultural heritage and the Digital Europe work program 2021-2022.
 Both of them aim to bring into practice the concept of Common European Data Spaces that was first proposed by the Commission in its 2020 European Strategy for data.

 For anyone who had hoped that these documents would shed more light on what exactly the Commission has in mind when it talks about common data spaces, these documents will be disappointing as they do not offer significant new clues.

-For me the term “Data Spaces” still evokes visions of blobs of data situated in cartesian space that can be accessed by navigating through such space — low resolution predecessors of contemporary visions of the metaverse.
+For me, the term “Data Spaces” still evokes visions of blobs of data situated in cartesian space that can be accessed by navigating through such space — low-resolution predecessors of contemporary visions of the metaverse.

-This Digital Europe work programme, which will provide funding for Common European Data Spaces for pretty much every imaginable aspect (the green deal, smart communities, mobility, manufacturing, agriculture, finance, tourism, skills, cultural heritage, health, languages and public administration) mentions the term Data Spaces 220 times but does not provide anything resembling a definition.
+This Digital Europe work program, which will provide funding for Common European Data Spaces for pretty much every imaginable aspect (the green deal, smart communities, mobility, manufacturing, agriculture, finance, tourism, skills, cultural heritage, health, languages and public administration) mentions the term Data Spaces 220 times but does not provide anything resembling a definition.
 The closest it comes to this is by declaring that they will be based on a “large-scale modular and interoperable open-source smart European cloud-to-edge middleware platform” —that is yet to be developed.